tshino/vscode-kb-macro/DESIGN.md

 ## Testing

-This repository has a set of tests for this extension.
+This repository contains a set of tests for this extension.
 Tests are in `test/suite` directory.
 ```
 test/